cskonopka/TwilioIoT/Blog/03 - Saying Happy Birthday to my Grandma with #TwilioIoT/README.md

 }
 ```

 The Grove Button logic for the program is created in the [loop()](https://www.arduino.cc/en/Reference/Loop?setlang=it) function.
 This function continually listens for changes in the state of the board.
-In this case it is waiting for the [button state to change](https://www.arduino.cc/en/Tutorial/StateChangeDetection).
+In this case, it is waiting for the [button state to change](https://www.arduino.cc/en/Tutorial/StateChangeDetection).
 The variable buttonState reads incoming Grove Button state changes from the physical pin on the board using [digitalRead()](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalread/).

 ```arduino
 void loop()